chalmers-revere/opendlv-tutorial-kiwi/README.md

 * Open a second terminal.
 * Download the application description, as a complement to the one downloaded in 3.1, to `$HOME` in a terminal: `wget https://raw.github.com/chalmers-revere/opendlv-tutorial-kiwi/master/simulation-kiwi-two.yml`
-* Make sure that both files use the same `--timemod` value
+* Make sure that both files use the same `--timemod` value on _all_ simulation services
 * Now, in the first terminal, start the same application as in 3.1 by running `docker-compose -f simulation-kiwi.yml up` and, in the second terminal, run `docker-compose -f simulation-kiwi-two.yml up`

 This will run a second simulated Kiwi car isolated in its own OpenDLV context (a libcluon conference).
 The only data shared between the two contexts are  [opendlv.sim.Frame](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L19-L26), which is used for integrating the two simulations.

 Open two browser tabs and point them to http://localhost:8081 and http://localhost:8082 (one for each simulated Kiwi car).
 Next, enable the `Joystick` by pushing the joystick button in order to steer the simulated Kiwi.
 Turn around in order to see the second Kiwi car and then stop.
-Now, switch to the second browser tab and steer the second Kiwi to see it move in the simulated camera stream.
+Now, switch to the second browser tab and enable the `Joystick` to then steer the second Kiwi to see it move in the simulated camera stream.

 ---